List of Muppets: Miss Piggy

-A temperamental diva pig who is the Muppets break-out and "authentic superstar."Until 2015, she was the romantic significant other of Kermit.
+A temperamental diva pig who is the Muppets break-out and "authentic superstar."
+Until 2015, she was the romantic significant other of Kermit.
 Authors Maryanne Fisher and Anthony Cox call Piggy "uniquely strong and feminine," but "domineering and demanding."
-She was designed and built by Bonnie Erickson.
-Debuted in a 1974 Herb Alpert television special, where she was performed by Jerry Nelson.
+She was designed and built by Bonnie Erickson, and debuted in a 1974 Herb Alpert television special, where she was performed by Jerry Nelson.
 She is one of Oz's best-known characters.